 (Guidant Financial & Small Biz Genius)

-Right now, over 65% of small businesses operating are making money.
+Right now, over 65% of small businesses operating were profitable in 2022.
 This is exciting news since a 2018 study showed just 40% of small businesses were profitable.
-Meanwhile, 30% just break even and another 30% will begin losing money at some point.
+Meanwhile, 35% of small businesses are not profitable.

 7. 9% of small businesses make over $1 million

 (Small Biz Genius)